Victor Spilotro

-Victor P. Spilotro (October 8, 1933 – December 30, 1996) was the older brother of Chicago Outfit mobster, Tony Spilotro and of Outfit associate, Michael Spilotro.
+Victor P. Spilotro (October 8, 1933 – December 30, 1996) was an American mobster in the Chicago Outfit.
+He was the older brother of Outfit soldier Tony Spilotro and Outfit associate Michael Spilotro.
 Victor Spilotro's activities reportedly became more widely known to the public during the 1980s.
 He was implicated but never indicted due to lack of evidence in the unsolved murder/disappearance of millionaire heiress Helen Brach.

 Biography

 Spilotro was born in West Town, Chicago.
 He was the eldest son of Pasquale Spilotro, Sr. (1899–1954), known as "Patsy", a restaurant owner, and his wife, Antoinette.
 Pasquale Spilotro, Sr. had emigrated from Triggiano, in the Italian province of Bari in the southeastern region of Apulia, and had arrived at Ellis Island in 1914.
 He had arrived in America with no money, education, or particular skill, and became the owner of Patsy's Restaurant at 470 North Ogden, which he operated with his wife.
 Mobsters such as Salvatore "Sam" Giancana, Jackie Cerone ("The Lackey"), Gus Alex and Frank Nitti ("Frank the Enforcer") regularly dined at Patsy's, which was on the west side at Grand Avenue and Ogden Avenue, and its parking lot was used for mob meetings.
 Whereas most Italian immigrants to Chicago settled around Taylor Street and Halsted Street, a mile from the Loop, the Spilotros lived at 2152 North Melvina Avenue in Belmont Cragin.
 In 1954, Patsy, Sr. suffered a fatal aneurysm and died at the age of fifty-five, leaving five sons: Vincent, Anthony, Pasquale (known as "Pat"), Michael, and John.